1coderookie/Kobra2ProInsights/docs/hardware/printhead.md

 - a short PTFE tube inside of the heatbreak/hotend, called "PTFE inliner".

 Both PTFE tubes have the outer diameter of ~4mm and the inner diameter of ~2mm as they're meant to be used for 1.75mm filament.

+Imho it's recommendable to change the stock tubes and use original Capricorn XS tubes instead.

 !!! warning "Pay Attention When Installing A New PTFE Tube"